Laura-lc/project/README.md

 ## **2.5  Word Frequency Rank of Comments**

 In this metric, we used the comments that have been formatted by using formatCommentBodies.ipynb above.

 We measure the word frequency rank for both comment tiles and comment tiles plus bodies.
-That is, we have two word frequency rank metrics here.
+That is, we had two word frequency rank metrics here.

 We referred to a word frequency corpus, someone derived it from Google’s N-gram corpus.